Nan Washburn, Artistic Director & Principal Conductor

 Nan’s past professional music director positions include the West Hollywood Orchestra, Orchestra Sonoma, Camellia Symphony, Channel Islands Symphony and the American Jazz Theater.
 Her guest conducting includes symphony orchestras of Richmond (VA), Sacramento, Wyoming, Eugene, Berkeley (CA), Marin, Cheyenne, Dubuque, Perrysburg, Firelands (OH), Stockton, Napa Valley and the El Dorado Opera Company in Los Angeles.

-Since Nan's arrival in Plymouth in 1999, the Michigan Philharmonic has not only garnered 6 ASCAP Awards (she has received a total of 19), but it has grown from a community orchestra into a highly respected fully professional ensemble.
+Since Nan's arrival in Plymouth in 1999, the Michigan Philharmonic has grown from a community orchestra into a highly respected fully professional ensemble receving 6 ASCAP Awards (she has received a total of 19) and 2nd Place honors in the American Prize Professional Division.
 Nan expanded the organization further by creating the now 3-tiered Michigan Philharmonic Youth Orchestra, the MPYO Flute Choir and, most recently, spearheaded the Phiharmonic highly-acclaimed commercial CD for children, Magical Tunes & Marvelous Tales.
 The Philharmonic education programs also have grown under her leadership.
 The CLASSical Music outreach program has expanded to include the Wayne-Westland Schools.
 With the creation of our Instrumentorship Program, hundreds of young instrumentalists have had the opportunity to be coached and to play "side-by-side" with our professional orchestras.

 Nan studied flute performance at the prestigious Music Academy of the West, received her Bachelors of Music with Highest Honors from the University of California, Santa Barbara and her Masters of Music from the New England Conservatory in Boston.
 She later studied conducting at the Conductors Institute with Harold Farberman and at the Aspen Music Festival.